Milcom

-Milcom or Milkom (Ammonite: 𐤌𐤋𐤊𐤌 *Mīlkām; Hebrew: מִלְכֹּם Mīlkōm) was the name of either the national god, or a popular god, of the Ammonites.
+Milcom (𐤌𐤋𐤊𐤌; מִלְכֹּם), also spelled Milkom, was either the national god or an important god of the Ammonites.
 He is attested in the Hebrew Bible and in archaeological finds from the former territory of Ammon.
-His connections to other deities with similar names attested in the Bible and archaeologically are debated, as well as his relationship to the Canaanite supreme deity El, or the putative deity Moloch.
+Scholars debate his connections to other deities with similar names attested in the Hebrew Bible and archaeologically, as well as his relationship to the Canaanite supreme deity, El, or the putative deity Moloch.

 Attestations

 In the Hebrew Bible

 Milcom is attested several times in the Hebrew Bible, although these attestations say little about him.
 In the Masoretic Text, the name Milcom occurs three times, in each case in a list of foreign deities whose worship is offensive to Yahweh, the god of the Israelites.
 It is mentioned at as "Milcom the detestation of the Ammonites", at as "Milcom the god of the children of Ammon", and at as "Milcom the abomination of the children of Ammon".
 Because the name Milcom is written as mlkm in Hebrew without vowels, all occurrences of the name in combination with the Ammonites might instead refer to "their king" (malkam) rather than Milcom, and vice versa.

 In the Septuagint, the Greek translation of the Bible, the name appears as Melchom (Μελχομ) or Melchol (Μολχολ), including in several places where the Masoretic text instead reads "their king" (malkam): 2 Samuel 12:30, 1 Chronicles 20:2, Amos 1:15, Jeremiah 40 (=30):1.3, Zephaniah 1:5, and 1 Kings 11:7.
 It is likely that the Hebrew text originally read Milcom in at least some of these instances.
 Conversely, the Septuagint translates mlkm at 1 Kings 11:5 and 33 (=Septuagint 3 Kings 11:5 33) as "their king" (ὁ βασιλεύς αὐτῶν) rather than as the name of a god.

 The Bible attests Milcom as playing the role of the Ammonites' chief state god in parallel to Yahweh's role in Israel or Chemosh's role in Moab.
 Given that the Bible refers to Milcom having been worshiped by royal sanction in Jerusalem, it is possible that he was also worshiped as a native rather than a foreign god in Israel.